alexrintt/gatsby-source-github-graphql/README.md

   const { pluginNodeTypes } = githubSourcePlugin;

   // Now lets define that the User type will have the key
-  // [myOptimizedAvatar] that should be linked from the previously created [field] 'optimizedAvatarField'. const userWithOptimizedAvatarTypeDef = `
+  // [optimizedAvatar] that should be linked from the previously created field [optimizedAvatarField]. const userWithOptimizedAvatarTypeDef = `
     type ${pluginNodeTypes.USER} implements Node {
       optimizedAvatar: File @link(from: "fields.optimizedAvatarField")